Cruz Street

 He also emphasized that all transformations, including field mappings, data cleaning, and joins, were handled at the DataFrame level before storage.
 "This approach gives us greater flexibility while optimizing performance," he noted.

-[Visualization] Why did you choose Amazon QuickSight?
+Why Amazon QuickSight?

 QuickSight was the natural choice due to its seamless integration with AWS services.
 "It offers several key benefits," Sean highlighted:

-- SPICE storage boosts performance and allows for rapid analysis.
+• SPICE storage boosts performance and allows for rapid analysis.

-- Native support for Parquet files makes it easy to connect data from AWS Glue and S3.
+• Native support for Parquet files makes it easy to connect data from AWS Glue and S3.

-- Dynamic filtering and drill-down capabilities enhance analytics flexibility.
+• Dynamic filtering and drill-down capabilities enhance analytics flexibility.

 "Once we structured the Parquet files correctly, I connected them to QuickSight, built a new analysis, and designed interactive dashboards to visualize the data effectively," Sean shared.